codacy-badger/Generic.Service.RichDomain.DotNetCore2.2/README.md

 }
 ....Controller code...
 ```
+### From version 1.0.8

-If you want filter method implements like this way:
+If you want filter method generate lambda in runtime:

 ```
 //The entity is the same of above example.